Neutrino transport in general relativistic neutron star merger simulations: Neutrinos in mergers

 \subsection{Commonly considered reactions}

 Let us now discuss the various neutrino-matter interactions that are commonly considered in neutron star merger simulations.
 Our objective here is not to provide detailed derivations of all interaction rates, but rather to review the reactions that may be taken into consideration and to get reasonable estimates of the scaling of reaction rates with the fluid properties.
 This will allow us to estimate when different reactions become important to the evolution of the system.
 Accordingly, for the sake of brevity, the cross-sections and reaction rates presented here sometimes make stronger approximations than what is done in merger simulations.
 However, for each reaction we provide references to more detailed discussions of these cross-sections.
 We will also make use of our discussion of the $p+e^- \leftrightarrow n+\nu_e$ and $e^+e^-\leftrightarrow \nu\bar\nu$ reactions to illustrate a number of issues that arise when attempting to include collision terms in the radiation transport equations, and thus discuss these reactions in more detail than the others.
+Given the significant overlap between reactions important to neutron star merger simulations and reactions important to core-collapse supernova simulations, a number of expressions in this section are slight modifications of the interaction rates presented in the review of neutrino reactions in core-collapse supernovae of \cite{Burrows:2004vq}, though for numerical estimates of interaction rates we focus on the conditions most commonly found in neutron star mergers and post-merger remnants.